jjshoots/jjshoots.github.io/_posts/2025-01-11-unapolagetically.md

 But, the first half of the year came with two heartbreaks.

-"That's a lof of breakups, actually!", a certain someone once said in a docuseries.
+"That's a lot of breakups, actually!", a certain someone once said in a docuseries.

 Anxiety, fear, doubt and personal trauma got the better of me at times.
 A few weeks in July were spent just lying in bed, doing nothing.